 The people working at both of these companies are very nice and helpful.
 They have English-speakers on staff.

 Suisouen matcha is now also available on Rakuten.(English and Japanese)

 Rakuten prices are slightly more expensive than ordering directly.

 *When you’re drinking matcha, you’re consuming the whole leaf.
 This is the reason I always choose organic matcha.

 I’ve known about the health benefits of coconut oil and MCT for a couple of years now.

-If you’re interested, you can learn more about the health benefits here.
+If you’re interested, you can learn more about the health benefits of coconut milk here.

 Which coconut milk should I buy?

-Most of the time, I used Cocomi brand organic coconut milk.
+Most of the time, I use Cocomi brand organic coconut milk.